 Our Hawk Talks and Banding Demonstrations occur every Saturday and Sunday during September and October, weather permitting (heavy fog or rain cancels).

 The Hawk Talk begins at noon—a GGRO volunteer speaks about hawk migration and identification, and our long-term raptor monitoring at the GGRO.
 Then at 1 pm, a banding volunteer brings up a newly banded hawk, talks about the banding program, shows everyone the hawk, and lets it go in front of the crowd.
 It is a great way to learn about hawks and see one up close.

 You do not have to RSVP—just show up on the hill.
 Look for the big banner just west of the main Hawkwatching platform on the very top of Hawk Hill.
 We recommend that you arrive at Hawk Hill around 11:30, watch some hawks, listen to the talk, then stay longer or not, depending on the hawks.
-On Fleet Week weekend or other busy, beautiful fall days, be sure to leave plenty of time to park and walk up the hill.
+Parking is limited and fills fast—please try to carpool, bike, or take MUNI route 76 if at all possible.
+Be sure to leave plenty of time to park and walk up the hill.

 Upcoming Hawk Talks: